Acostill/scipts/readme.md

     * opens files in Visual Studio Code
         Examples:
         * ```edit *```
-        (Above command will open all files in current directory)
+        (Above command will open all files and folders in current directory)

         * ```edit exampl.html example.css```
         (Above command will open only the